isabella232/debugger.nl-NL/help/debugger1/run-debugger.md

 ## Informatie weergegeven in Experience Cloud Debugger {#section-88a95ba53dca43d9b96a585e75e5f5cf}

-Experience Cloud Debugger geeft voor elke oplossing de volgende informatie:
+Experience Cloud Debugger shows the following information for each solution:

 **Pagina-informatie**